Finance stuff you should know

 Investing in the stock market is something you can do as a way to build wealth that has a much lower barrier to entry than property.
-You can invest with as little as $500.

 The superannuation guarantee means that every wage-earning Australian sees 9.5 percent of their salary placed into their nominated super fund.

 However, with people living longer and the cost of living going up, this amount may not be enough.

 Salary sacrificing extra money into your super account will not only see you enjoy a comfortable retirement, the tax benefits (a low rate of 15 percent) make it a great way to invest.